sergeinack3/PowerEduc/admin/tool/xmldb/README.txt

 2006-07-11 - Initial commit

-This directory contains the XMLDB classes to be used under Moodle > 1.7 to store all the DB info in a neutral form (classes dir).
+This directory contains the XMLDB classes to be used under PowerEduc > 1.7 to store all the DB info in a neutral form (classes dir).
 Also it contains one simple interface to edit all those structures.